Sivaji Ganesan: Donning versatile roles: 1954–1969

 Aandavan Kattalai, Kappalottiya Thamizhan, Kai Koduttha Dheivam, Puthiya Paravai and his 100th film, Navarathri whereby ganesan acted nine distinct roles in the film.
 It is arguably one of Sivaji Ganesan's best films in its tribute to the actor.

 He had comedic roles in several movies, such as Kalyanam Panniyum Brahmachari (1954), Sabaash Meena (1958), Ooty Varai Uravu (1967), and Galatta Kalyanam (1968).

 His portrayal of Lord Shiva in the movie Thiruvilayadal (1965) won him many accolades.
 Ganesan could strike a balance between commercial cinema, Mythological cinema and experimental cinema.
 His epical portrayals in films such as Thiruvilayaadal, Thiruvarutselvar, Saraswati Sabatham, Thirumal Perumai and Thillana Mohanambal won him critical acclaim.
-He played a variety of roles such as freedom fighters, like Tiruppur Kumaran, Bhagat Singh and epic characters like Karna, Bharatha, Narada, Appar, Nayanmars and Alwars.
+He played a variety of roles such as freedom fighters, like V.O.
+Chidambaram Pillai,Tiruppur Kumaran, Bhagat Singh and epic characters like Karna, Bharatha, Narada, Appar, Nayanmars and Alwars.
 Spanning genres like epics to Crime thrillers; from romantic escapades to comic flicks and action flicks, Ganesan has covered it all.